-Your boat is equipped with 2 bilge pumps and one emergency bilge pump.
+Your boat is equipped with one main bilge pump and one (optional) emergency bilge pump.
 For locations of the bilge pump systems, consult your Mechanical Arrangement Drawing or the Sanitary Systems Drawing.

 The Bilge Pump System consists of a pump and a float switch.
 When the water level rises far enough to activate the float switch, this activates the pump which lowers the water level down to a point that the float switch stops the power.
 Fig. 7.10 shows you the typical wiring.